 Newly equipped with mediation skills, women around the world are transforming their local communities.
-MBBI’s International Training Institute (ITI) focuses on equipping women with peacebuilding skills and integrates them into a global community of peacebuilding practitioners.
-Since its inception in 2013, the ITI has trained 97 women from 33 countries and in turn, has impacted over 10,000 lives!
+MBBI’s International Peace Training Institute (IPTI) focuses on equipping women with peacebuilding skills and integrates them into a global community of peacebuilding practitioners.
+Since its inception in 2013, the IPTI has trained 97 women from 33 countries and in turn, has impacted over 10,000 lives!

 Paloma Martinez – Protecting Leadership